reedstonefood/my_tado/README.md

 ## Endpoints

+- `day_report` - detailed data from a zone for a specific day
 - `me` - your account information - name, email etc.
 - `home` - information about your home, address, contact details
 - `presence` - returns whether tado thinks your presence is HOME or AWAY